-SeaWorld Orlando is really stepping up their game to become a major contender in the theme park Halloween season.
-Recently, SeaWorld announced they would begin hosting the ever-popular Howl-O-Scream event made famous by its success at Busch Gardens Tampa Bay.
-This separately ticketed, “after hours,” adult-focused event is the first of its kind for SeaWorld Orlando, but it comes as a welcome addition to the well-established Halloween traditions that already exist in the theme park.
+SeaWorld Orlando has been stepping up their game in recent years to become a major contender in the theme park Halloween season.
+SeaWorld is in its third year of hosting Howl-O-Scream, a separately ticketed, “after-hours,” adult-focused event that has joined the well-established Halloween traditions that already exist in the theme park.
 One of the most beloved of these is SeaWorld Orlando’s Halloween Spooktacular, the family-friendly daytime event that brings tricks and treats to guests.
-Enjoy this guide page on how to best navigate this experience, from what to expect to when to expect it!
+Enjoy our guide page on how to best navigate this experience!

 What is SeaWorld’s Halloween Spooktacular?

 Halloween Spooktacular is an annual, kid-friendly event that features daytime trick-or-treating.
 An established favorite since its inception in 2008, this seasonal event engages a variety of fall festivities, from dance parties to costume contests to face painting.
-This year, the event will run from September 18 to October 31 in conjunction with the Halloween season and is included with park admission to SeaWorld Orlando.
+In 2024, the event will run on select dates from September 7 to November 3 in conjunction with the Halloween season and is included with park admission to SeaWorld Orlando.
 Of course, your favorite Sesame Street characters will meet you there, and guests of all ages are welcome to dress in costume.
-However, for those of us ages 13 and up, full face masks (guests who are not vaccinated are still encouraged to wear masks in line with Covid protocol) and hoods are not permitted as part of costumes, and no face paint is permitted on any guest no matter the age (unless the painting is done by on-site park artists).
+However, for those of us ages 13 and up, costume face masks and hoods are not permitted as part of costumes.
+Face paint is not permitted on any guest no matter the age (unless on-site artists do the painting).

 What is there to do during SeaWorld’s Halloween Spooktacular?

 - Meet a Mermaid